free shipping from a purchase value of 49 euros in germany.

 Security Precautions

-We take appropriate technical and organisational measures in accordance with the legal requirements, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, in order to ensure a level of security appropriate to the risk.
+We implement technical and organizational measures appropriate to the circumstances and the purposes of the processing, as well as to the varying likelihoods and severity of threats to the rights and freedoms of natural persons, in accordance with legal requirements and taking into account the state of the art, the costs of implementation, and the nature, scope, circumstances, and purposes of the processing, as well as the varying likelihoods and severity of threats to the rights and freedoms of natural persons, to ensure a level of protection appropriate to the risk.

-The measures include, in particular, safeguarding the confidentiality, integrity and availability of data by controlling physical and electronic access to the data as well as access to, input, transmission, securing and separation of the data.
-In addition, we have established procedures to ensure that data subjects’ rights are respected, that data is erased, and that we are prepared to respond to data threats rapidly.
-Furthermore, we take the protection of personal data into account as early as the development or selection of hardware, software and service providers, in accordance with the principle of privacy by design and privacy by default.
+These measures include, in particular, ensuring the confidentiality, integrity, and availability of data by controlling physical and electronic access to the data, as well as access to, input of, and disclosure of the data, ensuring its availability, and maintaining data segregation.
+Furthermore, we have established procedures that ensure the exercise of data subjects’ rights, the erasure of data, and responses to data breaches.
+Furthermore, we take the protection of personal data into account from the very beginning of the development and selection of hardware, software, and procedures, in accordance with the principle of data protection by design and through privacy-friendly default settings.

-TLS/SSL encryption (https): To protect the data of users transmitted via our online services, we use TLS/SSL encryption.
-Secure Sockets Layer (SSL) is the standard technology for securing internet connections by encrypting the data transmitted between a website or app and a browser (or between two servers).
+TLS/SSL Encryption (https): To protect user data transmitted via our online services, we use TLS/SSL encryption.
+Secure Sockets Layer (SSL) is the standard technology for securing Internet connections by encrypting the data transmitted between a website or app and a browser (or between two servers).
 Transport Layer Security (TLS) is an updated and more secure version of SSL.
-Hyper Text Transfer Protocol Secure (HTTPS) is displayed in the URL when a website is secured by an SSL/TLS certificate.
+Hyper Text Transfer Protocol Secure (HTTPS) appears in the URL when a website is secured by an SSL/TLS certificate.

 Erasure of data